kckrithika/kaggle-challenges/.github/PULL_REQUEST_TEMPLATE.md

+PLEASE NOTE: NO DEPLOYMENTS ANYWHERE OTHER THAN PRD ARE PERMITTED DURING THE DREAMFORCE MORATORIUM, WHICH IS IN PLACE AT PRESENT (10/30 - 11/10)

 <!-- Instructions for submitting a PR to sam/manifests:
 Remember to run validate.sh before creating a PR to catch changes early.